iv4xr-project/iv4xr-se-plugin/README.md

 For now, we run BDD tests from IDEA.

 * Make sure you have installed [plugins](https://www.jetbrains.com/help/idea/enabling-cucumber-support-in-project.html#cucumber-plugin) `Gherkin` and `Cucumber for Java`
 * Right-click [.feature file](https://github.com/iv4xr-project/iv4xrDemo-space-engineers/tree/se-dev/src/jvmTest/resources/features) in IDEA and select "Run".

+## Using Eclipse

+Eclipse does not support Kotlin multiplatform projects and so far we haven't been able to configure it to run with Kotlin JVM.
+We recommend using the project with JetBrains [IDEA](https://www.jetbrains.com/idea/download/).